iamsquare/convert-units/README.md

 ```
 -->

-If you ever want to know the possible conversions for a unit, just use `.possibilities`
+If you ever want to know the possible conversions for a unit, just use `possibilities`

 ```js
 import { possibilities } = from '@iamsquare/convert-units';

 possibilities('l');
-// [ 'ml', 'l', 'tsp', 'Tbs', 'fl-oz', 'cup', 'pnt', 'qt', 'gal' ] possibilities('kg');
+// [ 'ml', 'l', 'tsp', 'Tbs', 'fl-oz', 'cup', 'pnt', 'qt', 'gal' ]

+possibilities('kg');
 // [ 'mcg', 'mg', 'g', 'kg', 'oz', 'lb' ]
 ```